roshnet/roshnet.github.io/about.md

 I, along with my college folks, had the privilege to code as the team "Narcodes", which finished as first runner up in the [Smart India Hackathon 2019](http://sih.gov.in) (software edition) held in Guwahati, India.

-I also got selected for an internship as a web developer in the [SSGSA Non-Profit Organisation](http://ssgsa.us).
+I also got selected as a web developer in the [SSGSA Non-Profit Organisation](http://ssgsa.us).

 ### Projects